HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

 5. **Probabilistic Framework:** Being a probabilistic model, MoG allows for uncertainty quantification and principled statistical inference.

-By leveraging these advantages, the Mixture of Gaussians model is a powerful tool for understanding and analyzing complex data distributions.
+By leveraging these advantages, the Mixture of Gaussians model is a powerful tool for understanding and analyzing complex data distributions. **However**, the Mixture of Gaussians model has its limitations.
+It can be sensitive to initialization, making it prone to local optima.
+Determining the optimal number of components is challenging, and the model assumes Gaussian distributions, which may not always fit the data accurately.
+Additionally, computational complexity increases with data dimensionality, and overfitting can occur.
+Despite these challenges, the model remains valuable for understanding complex data distributions.

 #### 2.2 Variational Autoencoders (VAEs)
 - **Explanation of VAEs as a Generative Model**